-Chinchillas can be very timid animals at times and it’s normal to wonder if a chinchilla will run away.
+Chinchillas can be very timid animals at times and it’s normal to wonder if a chinchilla will run away and what precautions you can take to avoid this.

 Will a chinchilla run away?